zekaryas1/notes/docs/System design/System design Interview notes/01 - INTRO/0 TERMINOLOGIES.md

 ## Proxies

-- a middle-man that stands between the client and server.
+- A middle-man that stands between the client and server.
-- a client sends a request -> goes though the proxy -> reaches the server.
+- A client sends a request -> goes though the proxy -> reaches the server.
 - Two types of proxies
 	- forward proxy
 		- acts as a mask for clients and hides the client's identity
 		- ex: VPN
 	- reverse proxy
-		- acts as a mask for server and hides the servers's identity from the response
+		- acts as a mask for server and hides the server's identity from the response
 		- ex: Load balancer, Nginx Reverse proxy
 - [Forward and Reverse Proxy in System Design](https://www.enjoyalgorithms.com/blog/proxies-in-system-design/)

 ## Database Partition

-- a way of dividing database into smaller chunks to increase performance of the system.
+- A way of dividing database into smaller chunks to increase performance of the system.
-- a way to improve *latency and throughput* so that more requests are serverd.
+- A way to improve *latency and throughput* so that more requests are served.
 - [Data Partitioning (Sharding) in System Design](https://www.enjoyalgorithms.com/blog/data-partitioning-system-design-concept/)

 ## Caching

-- storing frequent used data in a memory so that it can be accessed quickly, instead of querying the system.
+- Storing frequent used data in a memory so that it can be accessed quickly, instead of querying the system.
 - *complexity with caching*
-	- cache invalidation -> it's important to maintain consistency between data stored in the cache and data stored in disk, but when to sync them is hard.
+	- Cache invalidation -> it's important to maintain consistency between data stored in the cache and data stored in disk, but when to sync them is hard.
-	- cache memory is expansive -> so we need to keep limited cache -> how, by removing least important cache -> various cache eviction algorithms
+	- Cache memory is expansive -> so we need to keep limited cache -> how, by removing least important cache -> various cache eviction algorithms
 		- LIFO -> LAST IN FIRST OUT
 		- FIFO -> FIRST IN FIRST OUT
 		- LRU -> LEAST RECENTLY USED